Example of readoption in Florida

 A Florida readoption, otherwise known as Florida recognition of foreign adoption, allows you to have a Florida court recognize your adoption abroad.
 It is usually the last legal step on your adoption journey when adopting internationally.
-The readoption process is governed by Chapter 63, Fla.
-Stat.
+The readoption process is governed by Chapter 63 of Florida law.
 As a result of the readoption, your child will receive a Certificate of Foreign Birth (which functions like a domestic birth certificate).

 Reasons to Do a Florida Readoption